JustAnEric/CustomiseRoblox/README.md

 ## The app for downloading and activating modules automatically
 This app is currently not out yet for security reasons and issues.
 Please suggest ideas in the [Issues tab](https://github.com/JustAnEric/CustomiseRoblox/issues) for the RMS app.

+## ***opinions and ideas on customiseroblox***
+Want to vent your opinion somewhere private?
+Look and fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLSfuctfVMyFMQYhSOvSAQIEL_NfjB4rU-iSGulesUSIOzA6SFw/viewform)!

+Want to vent your opinion publicly?
+Go to the [Issues tab](https://github.com/JustAnEric/CustomiseRoblox/issues)